JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 Many readers of _The URANTIA Book_ have had their lives transfomed by rading, studying and applying its teachings.
 Having received the gift of epochal revelation, their love for others impels them to serve by making its knowledge and insight available to all who will receive it.
 This narratioe suggests some ways in which readers may find effective outlets for this loving impulse.
 As a compilation of the ideas and experiences of many people, it is in no way an official statement, but sinply represents the authors' and editors' personal opinions.

-[Reprints of this issue of The URANTIAN, Joumal of URANTLA Brotherhood, are available at cost.
+[Reprints of this issue of The URANTIAN, Joumal of URANTIA Brotherhood, are available at cost.
 Please contact URANTIA Brotherhood at 533 Diversey Parkway, Chicago, IL 60614.]

 ## Introduction